passworks/passworks-api/sections/store_card.md

 ================

-The Loyalty API can be used to create loyalty or event tier programs to reward your customers for using your services.
+The Passworks API can be used to create loyalty or event tier programs to reward your customers for using your services.

 Example of a Store Card